-- a U.S. person, - · a controlled foreign corporation for U.S. tax purposes,

-- a foreign person 50% or more of whose gross income is effectively connected with the conduct of a U.S. trade or business for a specified threeyear period, or - a foreign partnership, if at any time during its tax year: - one or more of its partners are "U.S. persons," as defined in U.S. Treasury regulations, who in the aggregate hold more than 50% of the income or capital interest in the partnership, or - · such foreign partnership is engaged in the conduct of a U.S. trade or business, unless the broker does not have actual knowledge or reason to know that you are a U.S. person and the documentation requirements described above are met or you otherwise establish an exemption.
+- a U.S. person, - · a controlled foreign corporation for U.S. tax purposes, - a foreign person 50% or more of whose gross income is effectively connected with the conduct of a U.S. trade or business for a specified three-year period, or unless the broker does not have actual knowledge or reason to know that you are a U.S. person and the documentation requirements described above are met or you otherwise establish an exemption.
 Backup withholding will apply if the sale is subject to information reporting and the broker has actual knowledge that you are a U.S. person.